vfarcic/cncf-demo/manuscript/dashboards/README.md

 ## What Is Your Choice?

-* **k9s** has not yet been implemented.
+* **Meshery** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Kubernetes Dashboard** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * [Headlamp](headlamp.md)